How can you tell if your OKC plumber is licensed or not? 😮

 There are 3 levels of plumbing, and I’ll show you which one you are looking for.

-Level 1: Plumbing Apprentice, this is an entry-level position, they have to work under a licensed journeyman at all time, they cannot work by themselves.
+Level 1: Plumbing Apprentice, this is an entry-level position, they have to work under a licensed journeyman at all times, and they cannot work by themselves.

 Level 3: Plumbing Contractor.
 This is the one you are looking for.
-Also, thats what we are at Rapid Water Heaters™.
-This is the licenses you need to run a plumbing company.
-These are the ones required to have proper insurances and bonds.
+Also, that’s what we are at Rapid Water Heaters™.
+These are the licenses you need to run a plumbing company.
+These are the ones required to have proper insurance and bonds.

 3. Run their license number 📲

 So now you have their license number and know what kind of license you’re looking for.
-Now it’s time to run their number.
-In Oklahoma, you can go to Cib.ok.gov which stands for construction industries board.
+Now it’s time to run their number in the Oklahoma Plumber License Lookup at Cib.ok.gov which stands for construction industries board.
 They are state board that regulates licensing for construction trades.

 Here’s the direct link:

-No licenses professional should ever be annoyed should you ask for their license number.
+No licensed professional should ever be annoyed should you ask for their license number.
 More than likely they will be happy you are weeding out the unlicensed imposters.

 You should always check anyone who is supposed to carry a license who’s going to do work on your home or projects.
-It’ll only take a couple minutes but can save you a lot of time, money and headache.
+It’ll only take a couple of minutes but can save you a lot of time, money, and headache.